 - Body Acceptance and Eating Disorder After Care

 Some of the Techniques I use:

 - Mindfulness Meditation

 I am only in-network with Blue Cross and Blue Shield.
 If you have coverage with Blue Cross Blue Shield, please contact them on the number they have provided on your insurance card to check your benefits for mental health treatment.
 Each plan is different so I will not be able to answer questions about your coverage until I have your plan information.

-If you have another insurance plan with out-of-network provider coverage I am happy to provide you with a super bill for you to file with your insurance company.
+If you have another insurance plan with out-of-network provider coverage I am happy to provide you with an invoice for you to file with your insurance company.
 In this case, full payment will be due at the time of the session and the insurance company with reimburse you directly.